Traditional Chinese Medicine and the Liver and Gallbladder

 While each pose effects multiple meridians at a time we can combine the poses in a sequence to emphasize one or two meridians.

 The sequence below targets the Liver and Gallbladder channels.
 To learn more about the Gallbladder channel be sure to check out my post on the lateral sheath.
-You could also check out a video about the wood element and a post on the season of spring which are both directly related to the Liver and Gallbladder.
+You could also check out a video on the wood element and the season of spring which are both directly related to the Liver and Gallbladder.

 Acupressure Point Liver 3 (Tai Chong)